 For much of the twelfth century the ideals and activities of crusaders were often described in language more normally associated with a monastic rather than a military vocation; like those who took religious vows, crusaders were repeatedly depicted as being driven by a desire to imitate Christ and to live according to the values of the primitive Church.

-Dr WILLIAM PURKIS is Lecturer in Medieval History at the University of Birmingham.
+Dr WILLIAM PURKIS is Senior Lecturer in Medieval History at the University of Birmingham.

 Admirably steers the study of the crusades away from the somewhat repetitive narration of specific campaigns and focuses it on the heart of the matter - the spiritual experience of crusading.
 SPECULUM